MADS-NET/lua_plugin/README.md

-# script plugin for MADS
+# Lua plugins for MADS

 This is a collection of plugins for [MADS](https://github.com/MADS-NET/MADS).
 The project creates the plugins `lua_source.plugin`, `lua_filter.plugin`, and `lua_sink.plugin`.